-Woman targeted by gunman on bicycle while walking to lunch
+Chicago woman shot by gunman on bicycle while walking

 CHICAGO (AP) - Chicago police say a woman walking with co-workers along a street near the central business district was shot by a bicyclist.

-Police Superintendent Eddie Johnson says the shooter passed a group of people Wednesday and went directly to victim and fired a single shot.
+Police Superintendent Eddie Johnson says the shooter passed a group of people Wednesday and went directly to the victim and fired a single shot.

-Johnson described the gunman as a male wearing dark clothing, a dark baseball cap and light-colored gym shoes.
+Johnson described the shooter as a male wearing dark clothing, a dark baseball cap and light-colored gym shoes.
 He was riding a dark-colored mountain bike.

 Chicago Fire Department spokesman Larry Langford says paramedics found the woman lying on a sidewalk, adding she “heard gunfire, felt pain and went down.”
 The woman was taken to Northwestern Memorial Hospital and authorities say she is expected to survive.